garyzava/chat-to-database-chatbot/README.md

 - **Chinook Database**:
   - **Ownership**: Maintained by [lerocha](https://github.com/lerocha)
-  - **Licenses and Use**: The Chinook Database is distributed under the MIT License, allowing use, distribution, and modification.
+  - **Licenses and Use**: The Chinook Database allows use, distribution, and modification without any warranty of any kind.
   - **Access**: Available on GitHub at [https://github.com/lerocha/chinook-database](https://github.com/lerocha/chinook-database)

 The intent classifier piece uses data from the following datasets.
 Access to the data is subject to the respective terms: